jafaryor/algorithms-and-data-structures/src/string/readme.md

         * Equal strings

             MSD can  be  relatively  slow  for  subarrays  containing  large numbers  of  equal  keys.
-If  a  substring  occurs  sufficiently often  that  the  cutoff  for  small  subarrays  does  not  ap-ply,  then  a  recursive  call  is  needed  for  every  character in  all  of  the  equal  keys.
+If  a  substring  occurs  sufficiently often  that  the  cutoff  for  small  subarrays  does  not  apply,  then  a  recursive  call  is  needed  for  every  character in  all  of  the  equal  keys.
 Thus,  the  worst  case  for  MSD  string  sorting  is  when  all keys are equal.

         * Extra space

-            To do the partitioning, MSD uses two auxiliary arrays: the temporary  array for distributing keys (`auxiliary[]`) and the array that holds the counts that are trans-formed into partition indices (`count[]`).
+            To do the partitioning, MSD uses two auxiliary arrays: the temporary  array for distributing keys (`auxiliary[]`) and the array that holds the counts that are transformed into partition indices (`count[]`).
 The `auxiliary[]` array is of size `N` and can be created outside the recursive `sort()` method.
 This extra space can be eliminated by sacrificing stability, but it is often not a major concern in practical applications of MSD string sort.
 Space for the `count[]` array, on the other hand, can be an important issue (because it cannot be created outside the recursive helper method).

             > __To sort `N` random strings from an `R`-character alphabet, MSD string sort examines about `N * log`<sub>`R`</sub>`N` characters, on average.__